pkoperek/gym_cloudsimplus/README.md

 In the `manual_tests`directory you can find three test scripts:

-* `test_connect.py` - connects to the gateway and tries to tries to add/remove
+* `test_connect.py` - connects to the gateway directory and tries to tries to add/remove virtual machines
-  virtual machines
-* `test_finish.py` - runs the simulation scenario until its end
+* `test_finish.py` - connects to the gateway directly and runs the simulation scenario until its end
-* `test_run_env.py` - a smoke test which connects to the gateway, performs 5 steps and stops
+* `test_run_env.py` - a smoke test which connects to the gateway through the Open AI Gym, performs 5 steps and stops

 For testing it is usually a good idea to redirect the environment to a local gateway server by: